-During the period June-December 2009 there were a total of three launches from SNI on three separate days (Table 1.1).
+During the period June 2009-June 2010 there were a total of four launches from SNI on four separate days (Table 1.1).
 These launches occurred at night during the Airborne Laser (ABL) testing program.
 For this program, vehicles must be launched at night when the laser is visible.
 The ABL is part of the Missile Defense Agency's plan to stop ballistic missiles in the ascent phase.
-A single Terrier-Lynx was launched on each of 6 and 13 June 2009, and a single Terrier-Black Brant was launched on 10 August 2009.
+A single Terrier-Lynx was launched on each of 6 and 13 June 2009, and a Terrier-Black Brant was launched on 10 August 2009 and 3 May 2010.
 The temperature during launches ranged from 14 to 18°C, with winds up to 8 knots (kt) (Table 1.1).

 All vehicles were launched from the 807 Launch Complex.
-The Terrier-Lynx vehicles had a launch azimuth of 260° and an elevation angle of 70°, and the Terrier-Black Brant was launched at an azimuth of 258.1° and an elevation angle of 71.1° (Fig. 1.2; Table 1.1).
+The Terrier-Lynx vehicles had a launch azimuth of 260° and an elevation angle of 70°, and the Terrier-Black Brant vehicles were launched at an azimuth of 246.5-258.1° and an elevation angle of 71.1-72.5° (Fig. 1.2; Table 1.1).
 These launch azimuths caused the vehicles to pass over or near various acoustic measurement and pinniped monitoring sites where Autonomous Terrestrial Acoustic Recorders (ATARs) and video systems had been deployed.
 The latter consisted of tripod-mounted digital cameras.